 The Continental Bulldog is a friendly and affectionate dog, despite having high confidence on the field.
 These Bulldogs are bursting with energy.
 As a result, they’re highly active dogs that need constant exercise and movement.

-Continentals are more intelligent than you think.
+Continentals are smarter than you think.
 Because they’re such attentive bulldogs, they are exceptionally good at reading human emotions.
 When you’re down, they’ll be at your side.
 And when you’re excited, they’re just as happy.

 13. Valley Bulldog

 Highlights: Active, Energetic, Affectionate

 Technically the Valley Bulldog is a bully hybrid.
 To be specific, they’re the cross of the English Bulldog and the Boxer.
 However, they’ve become so popular in recent years that they’ve been re-named as the Valley Bulldog.